-Digital Magnifiers and Magnification Software and Hardware - Software to magnify your computer screen, invert text colors, increase mouse and cursor sizes.
+Magnification Software and Hardware – Software to magnify your computer screen, invert text colors, increase mouse and cursor sizes.
 Hardware to Magnify Documents and Books, magnify the Whiteboard to be able to see instruction or at a meeting, Take photos to review later, screen reading built-in, and more options for individuals who are Visually impaired, or losing sight over time.
 There are also magnification apps for Apple(iPad/ iOS devices) and Android.
 Magnification options are available on iphones, iPads, and tablets for use in the community, such as reading bus schedules or signs, menus, and utilizing for work.

 ScreenReaders -for individuals who are Blind and need screen reading and keyboard shortcuts to access the internet, email, and other computer applications for communication, employment, education, research, productivity, etc. Built-In Voice Over/ Screen reading options are available, as well as free software.

 LiveScribe SmartPen – Record Audio and Sync Notes.
 For use during class or a meeting.
 Record audio and get back to a specific part of the lecture or meeting instantly.
 Excellent for brief notetaking and studying.
-Utilized by students who cannot take notes and listen/ comprehend/ process simultaneously, as well as those with spelling or grammar issues, and physical access issues to handwriting.
+Utilized by individuals who cannot take lengthy notes and listen/ comprehend/ process simultaneously, as well as those with spelling or grammar difficulties, and physical difficulties with handwriting.
 Bookmark important references, upload visual of notes to computer as well as the audio, share notes and audio with others quickly, add to notes later as you listen to audio.

 Refreshable Braille Displays – utilized by individuals who are Blind and Read Braille.
 Access all information on the computer, iPad, or iphone by connecting to a refreshable Braille display, and having instant, real-time, refreshing Braille to access the information that is presented.
-Refreshable Braille displays offer access to the computer, research, email, texting, textbooks, ebooks, iphones, iPads, and more.
+Refreshable Braille displays offer access to the internet, software, documents, research, email, texting, textbooks, assignments or work, ebooks, iphones, iPads, apps and more in real-time braille to read.